 How to buy property like a pro

 What is it for?
 This is a very important question.
 Are you buying this for yourself to live in or do you see this as an investment property?
+If you are buying it to live in, do you anticipate one day turning this into an investment property?
 This will determine the purchasing fees (such as the stamp duty) and will usually have an effect on the interest rate of the property.
+This will also affect how you should structure your loan.
 You need to consider this prior to doing anything more.

 Do the sums: Before you take your pre-approval and start putting offers on homes, you need to figure out how much you can actually afford to spend.
 Just because the bank has approved a loan amount, doesn’t mean that you should borrow that much.
 It’s important to rework your budget with the new loan and all estimated home expenses to make sure you can cover the loan repayments.
 This is a trap for young players.
 The last thing you want to do is sell your home in a fire sale if the interest rates increase and you have maxed yourself to capacity.
 If you want an excellent budgeting tool, let us know and we can send you a copy.